 Welcome to our island on the web.

 For a calendar of upcoming events, click here.
 There are several options available for society membership.
-Click here for more information and the benefits of becoming a member.
+For more information and membership benefits. click here.

 The Hawaii Island Palm Society, (HIPS), is a great group of people who simply love palms and who strive to promote their use in private gardens and the general landscape.
 It is also our goal to perpetuate rare and endangered palms worldwide, through the sharing of seeds and plants.
 Our volunteer organization is a member of the International Palm Society and is dedicated to community outreach and education.